OUR SHELTER PROGRAM WILL RUN THIS SEASON FROM NOVEMBER 3, 2025 - JANUARY 29, 2026 (MONDAY-THURSDAY)

 MAKE A CONTRIBUTION

-You can also support our Shelter by making a 100% tax-deductible donation.
+As linked at the top of our page, you can support our Shelter by making a 100% tax-deductible donation.
 These funds help offset the cost of our security personnel that ensure everyone is safe and sound through the night as well as allow us to continue to stock our kitchen pantry.

 If you have any questions, please contact shelter@bhsbrooklyn.org